openshift/rosa/README.md

 # MOA Command Line Tool

-This project contains the `moactl` command line tool that simplifies the use of Amazon Red Hat OpenShift, also known as _MOA_.
+This project contains the `moactl` command line tool that simplifies the use of Amazon Managed Red Hat OpenShift, formerly known as _MOA_.

 # Quickstart guide